JuniMay/junimay.github.io/public/posts/glance-rvv.md

     ...
 ```

-This method is known as "strip mining".
+This method is known as *stripmining*.
 It leverages RVV's dynamic vector length
 (instead of a more general mask) to control the looping steps.

 ## A Compiler Perspective